brandoningli/its-point-tracker/README.md

 # ITS-point-tracker
 This is a system based on Google Apps to help Thespian Troupe 5424 (Marquette High School, Chesterfield, MO) and others keep track of and analyze their thespian point records.
 They were previously using a system of index cards stored in a box above the director's desk, so needless to say this was a both a practical upgrade and a safeguard.
 It's not the most organized nor the most efficient code ever, but it works.

+**NOTE:** Brandon from the future, here (8 Feb 2020).
+Many of the choices made in this project are not considered standard or good practice, and some may be considered insecure by today's standards.
+This was written as I was just learning Web Dev during my Junior and Senior years of High School.
+I've learned a lot since this, so please don't let this represent my current abilities.

 ## If You're a Troupe Director and Want a Ready-Made Copy for Yourself...
 [Visit the Marquette Theatre Company webpage for this project to get your own copy.](http://tracker.marquettetheatrecompany.com)
 This is the preferred method of obtaining the tracker.
 It will automatically create your own copy of the scripts on your Google account so setup is much easier and faster.